RenukaPanigrahi5/FinalProject/README.md

 #ProjectSetUp

-This Fitness App uses Express.js and MongoDb
+This Fitness App uses Nodejs, Express.js, Passport jwt for authentication and MongoDb

 To start the MongoDb

 ./mongo

 Start the server

 npm run start